wyhsleep/wyhsleep.github.io/_includes/about/en.md

 Hi, this is WangYihui.
-I am current a undergraute student in Sun-sat-san University, majoying in information engineering.
+I am current a undergraduate student in Sun-yat-san University, majoring in information engineering.